deeheber/Danielle-s-Blog/src/content/blog/scheduler-dlq-followup.md

 ## The Actual Problem

 EventBridge Scheduler universal targets (the feature that lets Scheduler call almost any AWS API action directly, no Lambda in between) are synchronous.
 Scheduler makes the API call and waits for a response before deciding whether the invocation succeeded.
-The docs describe this as [at-least-once delivery](https://docs.aws.amazon.com/scheduler/latest/UserGuide/what-is-scheduler.html), where at least one delivery succeeds _with a response from the target_.
+The docs describe this as <a href="https://docs.aws.amazon.com/scheduler/latest/UserGuide/what-is-scheduler.html" target="_blank" rel="noopener noreferrer">at-least-once delivery</a>, where at least one delivery succeeds _with a response from the target_.
 I glossed over that last part.

 My schedule was calling the Bedrock AgentCore `invokeAgentRuntime` action, which blocks until the agent finishes.
 A search takes 30 to 75 seconds.
 Scheduler gives up around the 30 second mark and marks the invocation failed.
 The agent, which has no idea any of this happened, keeps going, finishes the search, and publishes to SNS.
 I get my email.
 The "failed" invocation goes to the DLQ.
 Here's what one of those messages looks like: